TejaswiRaj/Tejaswi_NAT/README.md

 # Tejaswi_NAT

 Visual Studio 17
-illumio-NAT.cpp is the only file used as part of the visual studio solution The input and output files are placed locally in the same folder.
+Tejaswi_NAT.cpp is the only file used as part of the visual studio solution The input and output files are placed locally in the same folder.
 ================================================================================
 Overall approach: